elsa-lab/training-noodles/examples/file_transfer/README.md

 ## Prerequisites

-Please make sure `scp` is installed on the localhost.
+Please make sure `scp` is installed on the local machine.

 ## Run